JDygard/EVO/README.md

         e.
 Slime (Leaves a path of reduced movement speed behind, requires cytoplasmic flow or cilia)

     iv.
 Size upgrade
+## Bugs
+### Mouth sensor contact with world boundary causes crash
+When the mouth sensor on the Player object makes contact with the world boundary, it assigns assigns a null value to one of the temporary variables within the querying function associated with the sensor.
+This crashes the game.

 ## Code credits